-These original ice cream float recipes were invented by pharmacy soda fountain operators in the 1890s.
+The old fashioned ice cream float combinations were invented by pharmacy soda fountain operators and given fancy names.
 The first floats consisted of citrus fruit drinks with a layer of heavy cream, whipped cream, or sometimes grape juice "floated" on top.

-Some floats contained flavored fountain syrups instead of citrus fruit juices, and soda water was often added for carbonation.
-Later, around 1900, sherbet and ice cream floats began to appear as brand-name soda pops became common.
+Later floats contained flavored soda syrups, and soda water was often added for carbonation.
+Sherbet and ice cream floats began to appear around 1900, as brand-name soda pops became common.

 The Dispenser's Formulary Or Soda Water Guide (1915)